 The German violist reflects on managing self-doubt, concentrating on the positive and breathing

-The following article is published as part of a larger ‘Life Lessons’ interview with violist Tabea Zimmermann in The Strad’s June 2017 issue, out now – download on desktop computer or through The Strad App.
+The following article is published as part of a larger ‘Life Lessons’ interview with violist Tabea Zimmermann in The Strad’s June 2017 issue – download on desktop computer or through The Strad App.

 When nerves strike on stage, the reason is very often irrational.
 Thoughts such as ‘I haven’t practised enough’ and ‘I can’t play this part’ should be avoided as far as possible.
 If you can, look in a mirror just before the performance and say to yourself: ‘You have prepared as well as you possibly can.’